 Spider mites, thrips, mealybugs, and whiteflies are all common pests of Calathea when grown indoors.
-These insects are easily handled with mild horticultural oil or soap treatments.
+In my experience, these insects are easily handled with mild horticultural oil or soap treatments for pest control.
 As with many houseplants, good care is the key to preventing disease and pest pressure.

 Named for their habit of making spider-like webs across the underside of plant leaves, these mites are white and tiny, like specks of dust.